portalpayments/portalwallet/CODING_GUIDELINES.md

 ## Refactor on first paste

-Having a single implementation of each function lets us refactor easily.
+Having a single implementation of each function lets us refactor and fix bugs easily.

 ## Let tools worry about linting and let's talk about building things.